devlionco/moodle-tool_inplacetranslate/README.md

 # Tool In-Place Custom Translate #

 This tool easily helps to translate all strings on each page.
+Moodle Versions 4.1 +

 Install plugin as usual.